jlafer/plugin-live-stats/README.md

 - The `numeric` property specifies whether the column contains numeric data.
 This sets whether the column values are left- or right-justified.
 - The `disablePadding` property specifies whether the column values are padded by Material `TableCell` component.
 - The `label` property supplies the column heading label.
 - The `field` property specifies the source of data values.
-Normally, this will look like `attributes.team` to get data from a Task or Worker attribute.
+To display a Task or Worker attribute, the format is `attributes.<attribute_name>` .

 The plugin comes with standard filters: on `status` for tasks and on `activity_name` for workers.
 Custom filters can also be supplied.
 A `filter_defn` has the following syntax:
 ```bash